This post was updated on Dec 4, 2017.

 Now, before you click the BLAST button, consider the Program Selection parameter, as this will affect the amount of time to perform the search as well as the overall alignment results.
 The default setting is “Optimize for Highly similar sequences (megablast)”, which is very fast and works best when the identity between your sequence and the reference/database sequence is ≥ 95%.
 [Our QC process would be trouble-free and much faster if 95% of our results were always correct!]

-Since sequencing reactions are imperfect and sequence near the beginning or end of a reaction is often unreliable, we routinely select the “Somewhat similar sequences (blastn)” program for blastn so that we can extract practically every single, reliable basepair from our results.
+Since Sanger sequencing reactions are imperfect and sequence near the beginning or end of a reaction is often unreliable, we suggest using the “Somewhat similar sequences (blastn)” program for blastn so that you can extract practically every single reliable base pair from your results.

 This option is not as fast as megablast, but can return longer alignments to compare with your sequencing trace file.
 Unlike megablast, the regular blastn program uses a smaller word size and lower scoring penalties for mismatches and gaps in the alignment.
 If you are curious about the differences in the blastn programs, check out the BLAST Help webpage.